syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/js/symbol-palette.md

     }
 ```

-## Adding UML Nodes in Symbol palette

-UML built-in shapes are efficiently rendered in a symbol palette.
-The `symbols` property is utilized to define UML symbols with the necessary classes and methods.
-By incorporating this feature, you can seamlessly augment the palette with a curated collection of predefined UML symbols, thereby enhancing the versatility of your UML diagramming application.

-The following code example showcases the rendering of UML built-in shapes in a symbol palette

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/diagram/symbol-palette-cs19/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/diagram/symbol-palette-cs19/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/diagram/symbol-palette-cs19" %}

 ## Palette interaction

 Palette interaction notifies the element enter, leave, and dragging of the symbols into the diagram.